mauriciopoppe/generator-mnm/README.md

-        --skip-cache    # Do not remember prompt answers             Default: false --skip-install  # Do not automatically install dependencies  Default: false -a,   --all           # Ask all questions                          Default: false -y,   --yes           # Skip all questions, like $ npm init -y     Default: false
+        --skip-cache    # Do not remember prompt answers             Default: false --skip-install  # Do not automatically install dependencies  Default: false -a,   --all           # Ask all questions                          Default: false -y,   --yes           # Skip some questions, like $ npm init -y     Default: false

 Arguments:
   name  # module name